Russia-Trump: Who's who in the drama to end all dramas?

 Key plot line In late October 2017, court documents emerge showing Papadopoulos had pleaded guilty to lying to the FBI about the timing of meetings with alleged go-betweens for Russia.

 After lying to the FBI, he deletes an incriminating Facebook account and destroys a phone.

 His guilty plea has the potential to damage the US leader because it relates directly to his campaign, analysts say.
 It later turns out he has been co-operating with Mueller's investigation.
 What has he revealed?
 And who has he implicated?

 Who is he?
 The man who could decide the fate of the Trump presidency.

-Key plot line Some characters wield a lot of power, but don't have a starring role, such as Robert Mueller, the tall chiselled figure who was appointed as "special counsel" to take over the Russia investigation in the wake of the dismissal of James Comey▼.
+Key plot line Some characters wield a lot of power, but don't have a starring role, such as Robert Mueller, the tall chiselled figure who is appointed as "special counsel" to take over the Russia investigation in the wake of the dismissal of James Comey.
 Mueller comes from the same stock as Comey - both are former heads of the FBI.
-It's led some to accuse Mueller of not being impartial.

 There have been reports that the president has considered firing Mueller - but he's still in the job.
-With a team of more than 15 lawyers, and a staff of more than three dozen, he's working quietly behind the scenes amassing evidence.
-There are now reports criminal charges have been filed and arrests will take place soon.
+With a large team, we see him working quietly behind the scenes amassing evidence.

 Mueller's inquiry runs alongside similar ones being conducted by politicians in Congress - but he's the only one who can press charges against anyone.